Tandy Graphics Adapter: Tandy Video I / PCjr

 Some games detect the Tandy hardware and display enhanced graphics in Tandy mode even when their CGA display mode is selected, while others offer the option to select "Tandy" graphics.

-Tandy Video II or ETGA
+Tandy Video II / ETGA

 Tandy 1000 SL-series, TL-series, and RL-series models have this type of video.

 It offers the same modes as Tandy Video I, plus one more non-CGA mode: